 A few people have told me that my posts and photographs have inspired them to add Corsica to their ‘bucket list’ which is wonderful.
 I even heard today that my photos had inspired someone to buy a camera, which I was extremely pleased to hear!

-My first journey abroad was at the age of 10, when my sister (aged 12) and I caught the ferry to France where we’d be staying with a French family for the week.
-It was very exciting being allowed to travel by ourselves on the ferry – not quite a “Slow boat to China” but an adventure non-the-less.
-It was a wonderful experience (apart from what looked like raw mince that they tried to feed me; I was somewhat less adventurous than I am now when it came to food!)
+My first journey abroad was at the age of ten when my sister (aged 12) and I caught the ferry to France where we’d be staying with a French family for the week.
+It was very exciting being allowed to travel by ourselves on the ferry – not quite a “Slow boat to China” but an adventure never-the-less.
+It was a wonderful experience, apart from what looked like raw mince that they tried to feed me; I was somewhat less adventurous than I am now when it came to food!

-I’ve been blogging through ‘Travel with Kat’ since last September and I have really enjoyed receiving feed-back from fellow bloggers and reading their inspiring posts too.
-Suzanne from ‘The Travel Bunny’ has certainly got me hankering to visit Hoi An, Vietnam.
+I’ve been blogging through ‘Travel with Kat’ since September 2012 and I have really enjoyed receiving feedback from fellow bloggers and reading their inspiring posts too.
+Suzanne from ‘The Travel Bunny’ has certainly got me hankering to visit Vietnam.